Home Entrepreneurship The Dark Side of Entrepreneurship

 We still refer to the trip after two years as our honeymoon 🙂.

-Since then, I am either busy handling projects or finding funds to grow our company further.
+Since then, I have been busy handling projects or finding funds to grow our company further.

 A wise man once said, “No amount of money or success can take the time spent with your family.”
 I wish I could meet “the wise man” and ask him, “Did you write it from the perspective of an Entrepreneur?”